Our team

 master Student

 Gabriele Metalli graduated in Biotechnology (BSc) at the Alma Mater Studiorum University of Bologna in 2018 with an experimental thesis aimed at developing vectors for the study of a novel candidate gene in Hereditary Spastic Paraplegia.
 During the years he attended a summer program at the University of Kent, where he studied different protocols for the production of single-chain antibodies for Acute Myeloid Leukemia target therapy, and a five month fellowship at the Molecular Pathology unit of the Sant’Orsola hospital of Bologna.
 Gabriele is currently attending the master course in Cellular and Molecular Biotechnology at the University of Trento, specializing in Cancer Biology.
 In the our Cancer Gene Therapy Unit, Gabriele performed an internship for his Master Thesis in our lab.
-He is now preparing his Master Thesis.
+He is now PhD student at Vita-Salute San Raffaele University.

 www.cancerbiotechnology.com – Thanks for visiting our website!